 March 15, 1992: The US Embassy in Tashkent opened its doors and began daily operations.

 March 1998: The first true Navruz celebration was held by the STSCA.
-It was a small celebration with only the board and members invited.
-Traditional Uzbek dishes were made (prepared by Murad Yunusov and Lydia Barrett), including sumalac.
+It was a small celebration with only the Board and members invited.
+Traditional Uzbek dishes were made (prepared by Murad Yunusov and Lydia Barrett), including sumalak.

 March 2004: In celebration of the 30th anniversary of the Seattle-Tashkent relationship, and of Navruz (the Persian New Year), the STSCA organized a delegation to Tashkent.
 As guests of Tashkent’s Mayor, Mr. Rustam Shoabdurahmanov, the members of the March delegation stayed in the Mayor’s official guesthouse and enjoyed generous Uzbek hospitality.
 The mayor’s office organized a rich program that included visits to Tashkent’s neighborhoods (mahallas) to join Tashkent’s citizens in celebrating the New Year and the beginning of spring.
 To commemorate the cities’ 30-year relationship, the STSCA presented two pieces of art by Seattle artists—a framed piece of calligraphy symbolizing peace with a congratulatory plate attached, and a vessel made by a local potter.
 The STSCA also presented a letter of congratulations to Mayor Shoabdurahmanov from Seattle Mayor Greg Nickels, and a proclamation from the Seattle City Council to the City of Tashkent.
 In addition, the STSCA hosted a dinner at the recently remodeled Hotel Uzbekistan for officials in the City of Tashkent Municipality, as well as other officials.